hummel/python_packaging/README.md

-# python_packaging
+# Python Packaging with setuptools
-Primer on how to package a python library using setuptools.
+###### A primer on going from writing simple scripts to building shareable python libraries.